defold/defold.github.io/privacy-policy.md

 In each case where we process your information, we do so lawfully in accordance with one of the legal basis set out under European data protection law.
 The legal bases which we rely upon are the following:

- * **Contractual Necessity.** This covers data used by us in order to provide you with Services that you have requested - and that we have agreed - to provide to you, such as the Defold Software, the Website and/or the Player Analytics feature;
+ * **Contractual Necessity.** This covers data used by us in order to provide you with Services that you have requested - and that we have agreed - to provide to you, such as the Defold Software, the Website and/or Services;
  * **Legal Obligation.** This covers data used by us to comply with a legal obligation, such as the prevention of crime or fraud;
  * **Legitimate Interests.** This covers data used by us for purposes that are not harmful to your privacy and can be reasonably expected within the context of your use of our Services, such as analytics and research, marketing and promotion and optimisation of our Services; and
  * **Consent.** Where we ask for your consent to use your data for a particular purpose, we will make this clear at the point of collection and we will also make clear how you can withdraw your consent.